Tonna galea: Ecology

 Information on the biology and life history of Tonna galea is scarce, due to the fact that the species has only rarely been studied.
 It is carnivorous, and utilizes its two proboscises—located on top of its head—to envelop its prey, which primarily consists of sea cucumbers.
 To a lesser extent it also feeds on sea urchins, starfish. fish, bivalves and crustaceans.
 As a defense mechanism, the snail will squirt its highly-acidic saliva when disturbed.
 This contains approximately 2–5% sulfuric acid, which is used to kill its prey.
 The presence of this acid was recorded by Franz Hermann Troschel in 1854.
+Females lay eggs on the sandy bottom in the form of wrinkled egg rosette.

 List of synonyms

 This is a list of all the various scientific names that have been applied to this species over time.